2026 ADA Website Deadline: Everything Government Sites Need to Know

 If you're responsible for a government website, April 24, 2026, should be circled in red on your calendar.
 That's the day the Department of Justice's new ADA Title II rules take full effect, requiring all state and local government websites serving populations over 50,000 to meet WCAG 2.1 Level AA standards.

-⚠️ Important: This isn't a suggestion or best practice—it's federal law.
-Non-compliance could result in lawsuits, settlements averaging $100,000+, and most importantly, denying equal access to citizens with disabilities.
+This isn't a suggestion or best practice—it's federal law.
+Non-compliance could result in lawsuits, settlements now averaging $125,000+ (up from 2024), and most importantly, denying equal access to citizens with disabilities.
+With Q1-Q3 2025 seeing over 6,000 ADA lawsuits filed—a 37% surge—enforcement is accelerating rapidly.

 Who Must Comply by April 2026?